 and mitigate and respond in real time.
-Insufficient systems means that small vulnerabilities escalate into bigger and much less manageable threats and potentially much more disruptive network issues; all much more expensive than dealing with a problem when it’s small, like AbuseHQ does.
+Insufficient systems mean that small vulnerabilities escalate into bigger and much less manageable threats and potentially much more disruptive network issues; all much more expensive than dealing with a problem when it’s small like AbuseHQ does.

 Networks with homegrown solutions often chase tickets and don't see or address core problems.